luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 ...
 ```

-Then restart the service:
+Then restart the `radarr` service:

 ```sh
 systemctl restart radarr.service
 ```

-And head to `https://isos.yourdomain.com/radarr` and again go straight to secure the instance by adding authentication under *Settings -> General -> Security*.
-I added the "Forms" option, just fill in the username, password and click on save changes on the top left of the page.
+Now `https://isos.yourdomain.com/radarr` is accessible.
+Again go straight to secure the instance by adding authentication under *Settings -> General -> Security*.
+I added the "Forms" option, just fill in the username and password then click on save changes on the top left of the page.
 You can restart the service again and check that it asks for login credentials.

 ### Configuration

-Now, this is the most tedious part, and I'm going to go for all of the defaults plus recommended configs (for the [TRaSH-Guides](https://trash-guides.info/), for example) according to the official [Radarr: Quick Start Guide](https://wiki.servarr.com/radarr/quick-start-guide).
-I'll be adding anything that is either not mentioned in the guide, or that is specific to how I'm setting up stuff in this entry.
+This is the most tedious part, but I'm going to go for most of the defaults plus recommended configs (by [TRaSH](https://trash-guides.info/)) according to the official [Radarr: Quick start guide](https://wiki.servarr.com/radarr/quick-start-guide).
+Anything that is either not mentioned in the guide, or that is specific to how I'm setting up stuff in this entry will be stated below.

+#### Media Management

+- **Movie Naming**:
+    - *Standard Movie Format*:

+    ```
+    {Movie CleanTitle} {(Release Year)} [imdbid-{ImdbId}] - {Edition Tags }{[Custom Formats]}{[Quality Full]}{[MediaInfo 3D]}{[MediaInfo VideoDynamicRangeType]}{[Mediainfo AudioCodec}{ Mediainfo AudioChannels}]{MediaInfo AudioLanguages}[{MediaInfo VideoBitDepth}bit][{Mediainfo VideoCodec}]{-Release Group}
+    ```

+    - *Movie Folder Format*:

+    ```
+    {Movie CleanTitle} ({Release Year}) [imdbid-{ImdbId}]
+    ```

+- **File Management**:
+    - *Propers and Repacks*: set it to "Do Not Prefer" and instead we'll use the [Repack/Proper](https://trash-guides.info/Radarr/Radarr-collection-of-custom-formats/#repackproper) [custom format by TRaSH](https://trash-guides.info/Radarr/Radarr-collection-of-custom-formats).

+#### Quality

+This is personal preference and it dictates your preferred file sizes.
+You can follow [TRaSH: Quality settings](https://trash-guides.info/Radarr/Radarr-Quality-Settings-File-Size/) to maximize the quality of the downloaded content and restrict low quality stuff.

+Personally, I think TRaSH's quality settings are a bit elitist and first world-y.
+I'm fine with whatever, and the tracker I'm using has the quality I want anyways.
+I did, however, set it to a minimum of `0` and maximum of `400` for the qualities shown in TRaSH's guide.
+Configuring anything below `720p` shouldn't be necessary anyways.

+#### Custom Formats

+Again, this is also completely a personal preference selection and depends on the quality and filters you want.
+My custom format selections are mostly based on [TRaSH: HD Bluray + WEB quality profile](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#hd-bluray-webA).

+The only *Unwanted* format that I'm not going to use is the Low Quality ([LQ](https://trash-guides.info/Radarr/Radarr-collection-of-custom-formats/#lq)) as it blocks one of the sources I'm using to download a bunch of movies.
+The reasoning behind the LQ custom format is that these release groups don't care much about quality (they keep low file sizes) and name tagging, which I understand but I'm fine with this as I can upgrade movies individually whenever I want (I want a big catalog of content that I can quickly watch).

+#### Profiles

+As mentioned in [Custom Formats](#custom-formats) and [Quality](#quality) this is completly a personal preference.
+I'm going to go for "Low Quality" downloads by still following some of the conventions from TRaSH.
+I'm using the [TRaSH: HD Bluray + WEB quality profile](https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#hd-bluray-webA) with the exclusion of the [LQ](https://trash-guides.info/Radarr/Radarr-collection-of-custom-formats/#lq) profile.

+I set the name to "HD Bluray + WEB".
+I'm also not upgrading the torrents for now.
+Language set to "Original".

+#### Indexers

+WIP

+#### Download Clients

+WIP

 # Jellyfin